sreedhar-shreyas/INFO6150-Assignment2/README.md

   ![](./images/readme-images/readme_TableProof.png)
    </br>
-   Utilised the Table tag to talk about the Specs and Features of the Car.
+   Utilised the Table tag to talk about my education.
 Used border-collapse: collapse; to allow adjacent tabs to share borders.
 </details>
 <details>
  <summary> Form </summary>